 Ms. Li has extensive experience advising China’s new economy companies on U.S. and Hong Kong IPOs; representing companies and clients to obtain private equity financing and M&A from financial and strategic investors prior to, in connection with and after their IPOs; and advising investors on investments in companies in various industries around the world.

-Ms. Li was named to Chambers Global 2020 and Chambers Asia Pacific 2020.
-She was recognized for her work in China Capital Markets list by Best Lawyers 2020, the publication’s first-ever China edition.
-She also was named one of the Top 15 Female Lawyers in China in 2019 by Asian Legal Business and as one of China’s Rising Lawyers in 2015 by the same publication.
+Ms. Li repeatedly has been named to Chambers Global and Chambers Asia Pacific.
+She also was recognized for her work in China Capital Markets by Best Lawyers 2020, the publication’s first-ever China edition.
+Additionally, she was named one of the Top 15 Female Lawyers in China in 2019 by Asian Legal Business and as one of China’s Rising Lawyers in 2015 by the same publication.

 Her recent experience representing companies in U.S. and Hong Kong IPOs and other capital market transactions includes: